ecraft/ecraft-extensions/README.md

 This code contains some useful extension methods to various Ruby classes.

+It also contains a few mixins in the `Ecraft::Extensions::Mixins` module.

 ## Installation

 Add this line to your application's Gemfile: